morningconsult/docker-credential-vault-login/README.md

 ### Vault Client Configuration

-Some information regarding how this process should communicate with your Vault server must also be specified.
-These include the URL of your Vault server, whether it should communicate using TLS, and, if so, which CA certificate, client key, and client certificate should be used to name a few settings.
+Some configurations regarding how this process should communicate with your Vault server must also be specified.
+For example, these might include the URL of your Vault server, whether it should communicate using TLS, and, if so, which CA certificate, client key, and client certificate.
 These can be specified using either the Vault [environment variables](https://www.vaultproject.io/docs/commands/index.html#environment-variables) or the `auto_auth.method.config` field (like in the HCL shown below), or some combination of the two.
+At a minimum, you will probably have to specify the address of your Vault server.

 ```hcl
 auto_auth {